Therapists in Washington DC

 +4

-Hi!
-I am a Licensed Individual Clinical Social Worker in DC (LICSW).
+Hello and welcome!
+I am a Licensed Individual Clinical Social Worker in DC (LICSW); and also a Clinical Social Worker in MD (LCSW-C).
 I received my Master's degree in Counseling Psychology in 1985 and my Master's degree in Social Work in 1999.
-I earned my LICSW in 2002.
-This past December, I earned my Clinical license in Maryland (LCSW-C).
+I earned my LICSW in DC in 2002.
+In December 2025, I earned my Clinical license in Maryland (LCSW-C).
 I like talking with people--but more importantly, listening to people.
 To me, therapy is a block of time.
 It is an opportunity for people to talk to someone who is not a parent, brother, sister, spouse or even best friend.
 My goal is to listen to you and to help you consider options in your life.

 VirtualAvailable